abhishekchandran/contributor.en/README.md

 * **ready-to-merge**: Ready for review by our pull request review team.

 >[!NOTE]
->This is a standard NOTE block.
+>This is a standard NOTE block too.